A supercharacter approach to Heilbronn sums: A supercharacter theory for Heilbronn sums

 \section{A supercharacter theory for Heilbronn sums}

-We are now in a position to represent Heilbronn sums as the values of certain supercharacters on $\Z/p^2\Z$.
+We are now in a position to represent Heilbronn sums as the values of certain supercharacters on $(\Z/n\Z)^d$, where $d=1$ and $n=p^2$ for an odd prime $p$.
 Following the general outline described in Section \ref{SectionSCT}, we first require a group of automorphisms $A$ to act upon $G = \Z/p^2\Z$.
-To this end, we need the following elementary lemma, whose proof is omitted.
+To this end, we need the following lemma.